galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/user/v2/create_record.md

 # Objects Creation

-<div class="alert alert-warning" role="alert"> <strong>Important :</strong> La fonctionnalité de création d'objets est uniquement disponible dans un context Lightning de Salesforce ou dans l'Application Salesforce Mobile.</div>
+<div class="alert alert-warning" role="alert"> <strong>Important :</strong> The record creation feature is only available in the Salesforce Lightning Context and the Salesforce Mobile App.</div>

 ## From the Map